 Even if you or your employer were partly to blame, New York comparative negligence rules let you hold multiple people responsible for your injuries.
 To learn more, give us a call for a free consultation today.

-When do I Have to Decide Whether to File a Lawsuit?
+When do I Have to Decide Whether to File a Lawsuit in New York?

 A lawsuit might be the last thing you want to deal with while you’re dealing with serious injuries.
 That’s understandable.
 It’s also the best way to make sure you get the money you need to treat those injuries.
 If you miss the deadlines, you lose your right to damages.